Looking for things to do on Lake Trasimeno?

 The third island is Isola Maggiore.
 It’s the only inhabited island, around 40 people live there

-Ferries are fairly frequent, here’s the time table up until March 7, 2020.
+Ferries are fairly frequent, here is the time table up for Spring and Autumn 2022.

 Lago Trasimeno is a popular spot for camping holidays.
 All around the lake campgrounds are open from May to September.

 A Famous Moment in History around Lake Trasimeno